-The legislation on working conditions serves to ensure the health and safety of employees at work by preventing occupational accidents and work-related health risks.
-It also includes measures to ensure humane working conditions.
-This legislation covers all areas of activity, i.e. both private and public service employment.
+The legislation on occupational health and safety serves to ensure the health and safety of workers at work by preventing occupational accidents and work-related health risks.
+Occupational health and safety measures also include measures to ensure that work is conducted in a humane manner.
+This legislation covers all areas of activity, namely both private and public service employment.

 The following basic obligations apply to employers:

 Employers must ensure there is a functioning occupational health and safety system in place in the company.
 This means that they are responsible for incorporating occupational health and safety measures into the operational processes and for ensuring that suitable contact persons are appointed within the company to monitor compliance with occupational health and safety requirements by the employer, managers and other individuals responsible in this matter.
 The occupational safety act contains provisions on the assistance to be provided by specialist occupational safety officers and occupational doctors (see below).

 Employers must carry out a risk assessment.
 This means they must assess the working conditions in their company from an occupational health and safety point of view.
 The risk assessment allows employers to gain a clear overview of the risks present so that they can then take the correct protection measures.

 This procedure necessarily depends on the type and size of the business in question and the relevant risk factors (e.g. workplace-related, equipment-related or activity-related risks).
 Employers must also take into account psychological stress factors when assessing occupational health and safety risks.

 Objectives of the risk assessment